 The solution is simple.
 Pay attention to the road when you’re driving, not your food or your friends.
 Cell phone use is the No. 1 form of distracted driving.
 To curb device-related wrecks, never talk or text while driving.
 As a matter of fact, talking and texting while driving is illegal in most states.

 Going over the speed limit accounts for a significant number of car accidents each year.
-According to the NHTSA, 26% of deadly crashes in the U.S. in 2017 were linked to speeding.
+In fact, in 2020 alone, speeding caused 11,258 deaths, according to NHTSA data.

 How to help prevent speeding-related crashes

 If you’re running late for an appointment or just feel like pushing the pedal to the metal, resist the urge to exceed the speed limit.
 Speeding can result in a costly traffic ticket or, worse yet, injury or death.
 Haircuts and meetings can wait.
 Your life is more important!

 By now, you’ve spotted lots of ads or billboards warning of the dangers of drunk driving and other types of impaired driving (such as getting behind the wheel when you’re high on drugs).

 There’s a reason why you’ve seen those ads and billboards all over the place.
 In 2020, drunk driving was responsible for 11,654 traffic deaths in the U.S., the NHTSA says.

 Don’t get behind the wheel when you’re drunk or high, as that endangers you and everyone else on the road.
 If you know you’re going to be under the influence, ask a sober friend or relative to be your designated driver.
 If you’re already drunk or high and don’t have a designated driver, call a taxi or catch a ride with Uber or Lyft.
 The easiest way to avoid impaired driving is to steer clear of alcohol and drugs before you get behind the wheel.